davidallendj/opaal/README.md

 	- ...making a request to the authorization server to trust the identity provider (optional)
 	- ...making a request to the authorization server to receive an access token (optional)

-*After receiving the ID token, the rest of the flow requires the appropriate URLs to be set
+*After receiving the ID token, the rest of the flow requires the appropriate URLs to be set to continue.

 ## TODO